What is infrastructure as a service (IaaS)?

 Why IaaS is important

 Infrastructure as a service has risen to prominence as enterprises have sought alternatives to deploying and maintaining their own on-premises infrastructures.
 Cloud services have provided an alternative to the high-cost computing equipment required for in-house data centers.
-Before cloud computing, organizations had few options besides investing in their own servers, networking equipment and storage devices, with the capital expenditure and maintenance costs that entailed.
+Before cloud computing, organizations had few options besides investing in their own servers, networking equipment and storage devices, with the Capex and maintenance costs that entailed.

-Now when tasks require high-power computing, companies can simply purchase services from a cloud provider often at a lower cost than equivalent in-house infrastructure.
+Now, when tasks require high-power computing, companies can simply purchase services from a cloud provider, often at a lower cost than equivalent in-house infrastructure.
 Cloud service providers procure, manage and secure the required hardware and infrastructure.
 This leaves their customers free to collect, process, store and retrieve data, but without having to buy and manage the computing hardware.
 This is especially useful for small and midsize companies that can't afford to implement their own infrastructure.

 IaaS architecture